FelipeSlvr/Curriculum/README.md

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:

 ```js
 export default tseslint.config({